MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/single-item-error-remediation.md

 - MET150
 ms.assetid:

-description: ""
+description: "You can fix a processing error directory in a review set in Advanced eDiscovery without having to follow the bulk error remediation process."
 ---

 # Single item error remediation

 Error remediation gives Advanced eDiscovery users the ability to rectify data issues that prevent Advanced eDiscovery from properly processing the content.
 For example, files that are password protected can't be processed because those files are locked or encrypted.
 Previously, you could only remediate errors in bulk by using [this workflow](error-remediation-when-processing-data-in-advanced-ediscovery.md).
 But sometimes, it doesn't make sense to remediate errors in multiple files when you’re unsure if any of those files are responsive to the case you’re investigating.
 It also might not make sense to remediate errors before you’ve had a chance to review the file metadata (such as file location or who had access) to help you make up-front decisions about responsiveness.
-Now, a new feature called *single item error remediation* gives eDiscovery managers the ability to view the metadata of files with a processing errors and remediate errors, if necessary to the file in the review set.
+Now, a new feature called *single item error remediation* gives eDiscovery managers the ability to view the metadata of files with a processing error and if necessary remediate the error directly in the review set.
 The article discusses how to identify, ignore, and remediate files with processing errors in a review set.

 ## Identify documents with errors